Rakib047/Cloudly-Alpha-AI-Team-2/Machine Learning Specialization/Advanced Learning Algorithm/Documentation-Advanced-Learning-Algorithm-Nuha.md

 ### Fit the Model to the Training Data

 - `model.fit(X, Y, epochs=n)` runs the training loop
-- `epochs`: how many full passes (iterations) over the training data
+- `epochs`: how many full passes (iterations) over the training data.
+Here, how many iterations for the gradient descent.

 ```python
 model.fit(X, Y, epochs=10)